Tech is helping educators identify where students disengage with tests

 - The alerts are sent when the technology notices students beginning to play with the keyboard, fidget or answer questions faster than the standard 40-50 second timeframe, giving educators an opportunity to check in on them.
 That real-time feedback can help build better personalized learning experiences between students and teachers.

-- Additionally, research shows students are more likely to engage in "rapid guessing" on reading exams than on math, with some 50% of students likely to do so at least once during an exam.
+- Additionally, research shows students are less likely to engage in "rapid guessing" on reading exams than on math, with some 50% of students likely to do so at least once during an exam.
 Elementary students are also more likely to become disengaged than those in higher grades.

 Dive Insight: